objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/tracking-user-identity.md

 All that's required is to track at least 1 event within the session that carries the [IdentityContext](../../../taxonomy/reference/global-contexts/IdentityContext.md), e.g. on tracker initialization or login; see the examples below.
-On all platforms there’s an `IdentityContextPlugin` to help with this.
+On all platforms there’s an `IdentityContextPlugin` to facilitate adding the IdentityContext.

 Example on tracker initialization: